About the Blog / About Me / / Real Estate Recommendations

 Drinking_tea Summerhill Pyramid Winery: Every day at 2 o'clock, for three years, we toured the smaller pyramid with the general public.
 We did taste comparisons of the same wine, bottled on the same day, and served at the same temperature.
 One was stored in the pyramid for 30-90 days and the other never having being put in the pyramid.
 The results were overwhelming… There is a definite and profound effect on liquids placed in sacred geometry!

-If you link to “Adagio Teas” Website, they will "mail you a delicious tea reward that is commensurate with your webpage's Google PageRank”.
-(From ”Cheesedip”)
+If you link to “Adagio Teas” Website, they will "mail you a delicious tea reward that is commensurate with your webpage's Google PageRank”

 Also, a giant Tea Related Directory